anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: To be great is to be misunderstood.
+Quote: Friendship is always a sweet responsibility, never an opportunity.

-By: Ralph Waldo Emerson
+By: Kahlil Gibran